 Health starts in our homes, schools, and communities - at least 70% of our health is determined by behavior and environment.
 The Social Determinants of Health (SDOH) are the conditions in the environments where people are born, live, learn, work, play, worship, and age that affect a wide range of health, functioning, and quality-of-life outcomes and risks.
-These include access to nutritious food; healthcare; education; stable and affordable housing; transportation; and air/water quality in our environment.
+These include access to nutritious food, healthcare; education, stable and affordable housing; transportation, and air/water quality in our environment.

 The Idaho Foodbank aims to positively impact the health of individuals who are food insecure.
-Our Hunger to Health strategy works to build statewide partnerships with organizations such as healthcare providers, economic development councils, the Idaho Department of Health & Welfare, and regional public health councils to interrupt the cycle of food insecurity and improve the lives of all our neighbors.
+Our Ending Hunger framework works to build statewide partnerships with organizations such as health care providers, economic development councils, the Idaho Department of Health & Welfare, and regional public health councils to interrupt the cycle of food insecurity and improve the lives of all our neighbors.

-The Hunger to Health strategy is focused on the well-being of individuals, along with the health of communities.
-Our strategy is composed of three initiatives:
+The Ending Hunger framework is focused on the well-being of individuals, along with the health of communities.
+The framework is composed of three initiatives:

 - Nutrition: We emphasize providing healthy food to individuals, families, and communities.
 Driven by the USDA's MyPlate recommendations, our goal is to make the healthy choice the easy choice.
-In the fiscal year ending in April 2022, 85% of all the food The Idaho Foodbank distributed was considered nutritious. - Education: We focus on the delivery and promotion of cooking classes, as well as the distribution of nutrition and health education materials.
+In the fiscal year ending in April 2024, 86% of all the food The Idaho Foodbank distributed was considered nutritious. - Education: We focus on the delivery and promotion of cooking classes, and the distribution of nutrition and health education materials.
 Making healthy eating easy and more accessible encourages people to make healthier choices.
 In the end, Nutrition Education addresses the need to develop skills and knowledge about healthy eating and the health benefits it brings. - Healthy Communities: Abundant research has shown that food insecurity is a primary SDOH.
 This means that hunger relief is an opportunity to not only help people meet their basic human needs, but also to promote community health and well-being.
-We collaborate with organizations and individuals across our state to develop community-led solutions to improve community health.
+We collaborate with organizations and individuals across our state to develop communityled solutions to improve community health.